August-B-F/Chatbotium/README.md

 ## License

 This toy project is released under the **MIT License**.
-Feel free to fork, experiment, and modernize—but attribution is appreciated.
+Feel free to fork, experiment, and modernize, but attribution is appreciated.